Aethagoan/Final-Project-Ball-Game/README.md

 # Intro to Web Development Final project

-~By Aidan~
+<sub>By Aidan</sub>

-**The Pitch** ~lol, pun~
+**The Pitch** <sub>lol, pun</sub>
-Drawing heavy inspiration from the internet browser game [==Blaseball==](https://en.wikipedia.org/wiki/Blaseball) which recently [died](https://www.blaseball.com/) (may it rest in violence), I want to make something that provides entertainment in the form of sitting back and watching AI/randomness bots battle it out in a game ~~of *baseball* (?)~~.
+Drawing heavy inspiration from the internet browser game [Blaseball](https://en.wikipedia.org/wiki/Blaseball) which recently [died](https://www.blaseball.com/) (may it rest in violence), I want to make something that provides entertainment in the form of sitting back and watching AI/randomness bots battle it out in a game ~of *baseball* (?)~.
 Of course, as a final project, it's not enough to just ***watch*** the chaos unfold, but you need to be able ***add*** to it.
 So, there needs to be a game element to it in the form of some type of currency, some way to get it, and some way to spend it that affects your experience or the game itself.

 **Pages**
-The ==landing page== of this website will give a brief explanation of the game (and make a player/spectator give a name if they don't have a token).
-There will be a ==watch page== where a game between two teams will unfold.
-There will be a ==league page== which will show all of the teams (probably just two for this project) with their players and ratings + wins/losses.
-And last but not least a ==Store Page== that will include a player's inventory (I will have to probably make a token system?) and items for sale.
+The landing page of this website will give a brief explanation of the game (and make a player/spectator give a name if they don't have a token).
+There will be a watch page where a game between two teams will unfold.
+There will be a league page which will show all of the teams (probably just two for this project) with their players and ratings + wins/losses.
+And last but not least a Store Page that will include a player's inventory (I will have to probably make a token system?) and items for sale.

 Across the top I want a navigation bar that is slim and out of the way / not distracting.